Top 5 OpenClaw Skills for HR Professionals

 Choosing the right skills builds an effective HR agent.
 Not every team needs every skill immediately.
 Here is how they compare.

-Verdict: Start with Fast.io and Gmail.
+Verdict: Start with Fast.io and AgentMail.
 These two skills let an agent read resumes, store them, and reply to candidates.
 This automates the busiest parts of recruitment.

-Once the basics are running, add Google Calendar and Slack.
-The Playwright skill is useful but can be added later.
+Once the basics are running, add Gog and Slack.
+Playwright is useful but can be added later once the core pipeline is stable.

 Pro Tip: Enable Intelligence Mode on your Fast.io workspace.
 This turns storage into a knowledge base, so agents find documents by meaning, not just filename.